-- Enrol at Department (E): Students must contact the sponsoring department to enrol.
+- Enrol at Department (E): Students must contact the academic unit that offers the course to request permission to enrol.

-- Priority, then Enrol at Department (PE): Some students are given priority access until a specific date, after which time you can only enrol by contacting the sponsoring department.
+- Priority, then Enrol at Department (PE): Some students are given priority access until a specific date, after which time you can only request permission to enrol by contacting the academic unit that offers the course.

 - Restricted (R1): Course/section is restricted at all times for specific students.

 - Restricted (R2): Course/section is restricted to a group of students until a specific date, after which time another group of students is also able to enrol.

 You may add yourself to a waitlist for a course(s), but this does not guarantee enrolment in the course(s).
 It is a good idea to enrol in alternative courses in case the one you want is full.
 Try to be flexible and have as many alternative course choices as possible.
 Note that when you waitlist for a course, it will be added to your course load.